bufbuild-ru/docs/docs/bsr/admin/instance/bot-users/index.md

 The tokens created for bot users can perform most actions that are accessible to normal users, but there are also some limitations, namely:

 - Bot users have no ability to access the BSR web interface — the API token created for them can't be used to resolve a cookie through the browser.
-- Bot users can't manage their own tokens (their tokens must be managed by server administrators).
+- Bot users can't manage their own tokens (their tokens must be managed by BSR administrators).

 ## Setup